-In response to COVID-19 and related Responsive Measures, the federal government enacted legislation (fiscal stimulus bills) in March 2020 and December 2020 to offset the adverse impact of COVID-19 on economic conditions in the U.S. The March 2020 legislation provided financial assistance to U.S. governmental entities that qualified for such assistance, including qualifying political subdivisions of the State.
+In response to COVID-19 and related Responsive Measures, the federal government enacted legislation (fiscal stimulus bills) in March 2020, December 2020, and March 2021 to offset the adverse impact of COVID-19 on economic conditions in the U.S. The March 2020 and March 2021 legislation provided financial assistance to U.S. governmental entities that qualified for such assistance, including qualifying political subdivisions of the State.
 In further response to COVID-19 and related Responsive Measures, the Governor called a special session of the State Legislature (the "June 2020 Special Session") which began on June 18, 2020 and ended on June 22, 2020, to address, among other matters, the impact of COVID-19 on the State.
 During the June 2020 Special Session, the State government adopted legislation addressing the impact of COVID-19 on the State's budget (including enabling the use of federal Coronavirus Aid, Relief, and Economic Security (CARES) Act funding), tax relief for individuals, loans for small businesses and local governments, and election improvements.
 The Governor called another special session of the State Legislature (the "November 2020 Special Session") which occurred on November 24, 2020, to further address the impact of COVID-19 on the State.
 During the November 2020 Special Session, the State government adopted legislation providing for financial assistance to individuals and small businesses in the State, including grants to qualifying small businesses, supplemental unemployment benefits, emergency housing assistance, emergency food bank services, and direct assistance to low-income residents of the State who did not receive an "economic impact payment" from the federal government, as well as additional funding for the State's Department of Health to support the Department's response to COVID-19.
 Additionally, the Finance Authority has implemented, and continues to assess its ability to further implement, to the extent deemed necessary, various mechanisms to assist Governmental Units that may be adversely impacted by COVID-19 and related Responsive Measures.

 Due to the unprecedented nature of the outbreak and spread of COVID-19, the duration and extent of the potential economic, operational and financial impacts of COVID-19 and related Responsive Measures on the State, the Finance Authority, and Governmental Units are uncertain and cannot be quantified or predicted at this time.
-Any adverse impact on the economy, operations or financial condition of the State or on the operations or financial condition of the Finance Authority or Governmental Units caused by COVID-19 or related Responsive Measures may adversely impact the Revenues pledged to support repayment of the Bonds, including the Series 2021A Bonds, and no assurance can be provided as to the future or ultimate impact of COVID-19 and related Responsive Measures.
-However, the Finance Authority currently anticipates that COVID-19 and the related Responsive Measures will not impair the Finance Authority's ability to pay debt service on the Bonds and to comply with other terms of the Bonds and the Indenture.
+Any adverse impact on the economy, operations or financial condition of the State or on the operations or financial condition of the Finance Authority or Governmental Units caused by COVID-19 or related Responsive Measures may adversely impact the Revenues pledged to support repayment of the Bonds, including the Series 2021C Bonds, and no assurance can be provided as to the future or ultimate impact of COVID-19 and related Responsive Measures.
+However, the Finance Authority has continued to administer and manage its programs throughout the COVID-19 pandemic, and no borrowers have failed to make timely Loan payments during the COVID-19 pandemic.
+Additionally, the Finance Authority currently anticipates that COVID-19 and the related Responsive Measures will not impair the Finance Authority's ability to pay debt service on the Bonds and to comply with other terms of the Bonds and the Indenture.